Johann1993/project-Johias/README.md

 Project information and structure.

-This game was developed as a TDD (test driven development) inside the project folder called pycode one can find all the python code files being used,both for the game and tests. main.py file you can see how the game is structured and go from there.
-We have kept main as simple as possible by implementing
+This game was developed as a TDD (test driven development) project.
+Inside the project folder called pycode one can find all the python code files being used,both for the game and tests. main.py is where you can see how the game is structured and go from there.
+We have kept main as simple as possible by implementing gamemodes in other classes to easier follow up the different parts.

-gamemode in other classes to easier follow up the different parts. gamemodes.py is where the different gamemode can be found if you'd like to see their structure. dice.py is the object created to play the game and get points. bot_levels.py contains the two avaiable bots difficulty. this is basically their "brain" structure.
+gamemodes.py is where the different gamemode can be found if you'd like to see their structure.

+dice.py is the object created to play the game and get points.

+bot_levels.py contains the two avaiable bot difficulties.
+This is basically their "brain" structure.

 There is a requirements txt file containing all the software needed to perform tests and run the game.
-In the makefile one can find the structure of how the tests are implmented and how they operate.
+In the makefile one can find the structure of how the tests are implmented and commands to use them.
-Release.md is a text file containing all the different version of the game that has been developt.
-From here you can see follow the history of our development of the game.
+Release.md is a text file containing all the different version of the game that has been developet.
+From here you can follow the history of our development of the game.

 ========================================================================================================